qingyou97/val_edge_map/README.md

-The model was pruned using RandomUnstructured and L1Unstructured methods at three levels: 0.1, 0.2, and 0.3, and the metrics were tested at two levels.
+Used the LnStructured method to perform pruning with n being 1, 2, infinity, and negative infinity, and prune ratios of 0.1 and 0.2.
+The metrics were tested at image and pixel levels.